lunarcloud/qt-enhanced-project-template/README.md

-qt-enhanced-project-template
+Qt Enhanced Project
 ============================

 Qt project template wizards for starting new projects that are deployable and cross-platform.
 A great way to jumpstart a project.

 To Install
 ==========